 Staff across the school are invited to identify one or two children who have demonstrated particularly outstanding achievements in safe, ready, respectful behaviour, work or meeting our school values throughout a week.
-Merit Badges will be issued in an Achievement Assembly, with the reason for the child being chosen to receive an award written onto the certificate.
+Merit Badges will be issued with the reason for the child being chosen to receive an award written onto the certificate.

-Parents are invited on a Wednesday for the assembly on a Friday.
+.
 During this assembly the Team point winning team of the week is also announced.
 The Captains of the winning team take the cup and put on their team colours, which is then displayed in the entrance hall.

-In Y,ear 5 and 6 where we recognise children's transition towards secondary school and the importance of fostering a sense of self -belief at an often particularly challenging and anxious time, the merit badge is accompanied by 'compliment child' post-its which allow the awardees' classmates to validate them with carefully chosen compliments.
+In Year 5 and 6 where we recognise children's transition towards secondary school and the importance of fostering a sense of self-belief at an often particularly challenging and anxious time, the merit badge is accompanied by 'compliment child' post-its which allow the awardees' classmates to validate them with carefully chosen compliments.

-Midday awards are also issued during these Achievement Assemblies.
+Midday awards are also issued.
 Each week, two children are chosen (one from KS1 and the other from KS2) for demonstrating excellent safe, ready and respectful behaviours during the lunch time, either inside or outside of the dining hall.
-Those parents are notified and invited to attend the assembly where their child/children are presented a certificate of achievement.